NinerBull/AccWideUILayoutSelection/README.md

 An addon for World of Warcraft Dragonflight!

 ## About
-This addon allows you to automatically apply the same UI Layout you've created in Edit Mode across all your characters and specs, without needing to select it manually every time.
+This addon aims to help keep your Base UI consistent across all of your characters on your account by saving and loading variables that are normally character specific.
-By default, it will also save some UI related CVars relating to Action Bars, Nameplates, Raid Frames and the new Arena Frames.
+It allows you to automatically apply the following to all characters on your account:
+* Chosen Edit Mode Layout
+* Visible Action Bars
+* Nameplate Settings
+* Party/Raid Frame Settings
+* Arena Frame Settings

 ## Compatibility
 * **Dragonflight** - 10.1.5